bigskysoftware/_hyperscript/www/docs_old.md

 ## <a name="commands"></a>[Commands](#commands)

-Commands are the statements of the hyperscript langauge, and make up the bodies of functions, event handlers and so on.
+Commands are the statements of the hyperscript language, and make up the bodies of functions, event handlers and so on.

 In hyperscript, (almost) all commands start with a term, such as `add`, `remove` or `fetch`.